 - All areas outside the containment zones will be accessible for travelers given that they follow all the SOPs issued by the government.

-- Entertainment parks and similar facilities are also open for recreational activities.
+- Entertainment parks and similar facilities also remain shut.

 - All hotels and restaurants will operate as usual till 23:00 IST and there is no such time limit applicable for takeaway services.

 The best time to visit Gujarat is from October to March when the temperature averages between 25 to 35 degree Celsius.
 It is also a time when most domestic and international visit the state so you can expect a slight increase in the crowd at popular hotspots.

 The Gujarat state government has removed all travel restrictions to allow the influx of tourists from all parts of India.
 Please note that international travel is still not operational till 31st December 2020.
 The authorities have also introduced a fine for those who are not wearing their mask during commute/entering the border.

 - Travelers can take a flight from the closest airport to Ahmedabad, Vadodara, Bhavnagar or any other airport that is operational to reach Gujarat.

 - There are also a limited number of trains operating to Gujarat and you must check the availability on the IRCTC website before booking.

 - If you are planning to travel by road, you can hire a car or drive yourself from the state border to your accommodation.
 There will be temperature screenings at certain checkpoints and you must wear your mask at all times until you reach your destination.

 Suggested Read: 9 Romantic Places In Gujarat That Will Strengthen Your Bond